csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

    ]
    ```

-6. Run the curl command given in Step 3 to retrieve the songs for whichver pedal you want.
+6. Run the curl command given in Step 3 to retrieve the songs for whichever pedal you want.

 ## Get Pedals by SongID - Postman